greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_RESOURCE_GROUP.html.md

 :   The name of the resource group to alter.

 CONCURRENCY integer
-:   The maximum number of concurrent transactions, including active and idle transactions, that are permitted for resource groups that you assign to roles.
-Any transactions submitted after the `CONCURRENCY` value limit is reached are queued.
-When a running transaction completes, the earliest queued transaction is run.
+:   The maximum number of concurrent transactions, including active and idle transactions, that are permitted for this resource group.
+The `CONCURRENCY` value must be an integer in the range \[0 .. `max_connections`\].
+The default `CONCURRENCY` value for resource groups defined for roles is 20.

-:   The `CONCURRENCY` value must be an integer in the range \[0 .. `max_connections`\].
-The default `CONCURRENCY` value for a resource group that you create for roles is 20.
+:   You must set `CONCURRENCY` to `0` for resource groups that you create for external components.

-:   > **Note** You cannot set the `CONCURRENCY` value for the `admin_group` to zero \(0\).
+:   > **Note** You cannot set the `CONCURRENCY` value for the `admin_group` to `0`.

-:   If you alter the `cpu_hard_quota_limit` of a resource group in which you previously configured a `CPUSET`, `CPUSET` is deactivated, the reserved CPU cores are returned to Greenplum Database, and `CPUSET` is set to -1.

 CPU_HARD_QUOTA_LIMIT integer
-:   The percentage of CPU resources to allocate to this resource group.
-The minimum CPU percentage you can specify for a resource group is 1.
-The maximum is 100.
+:   The percentage of the maximum available CPU resources that the resource group can use.
+The value range is `1-100`.

 The sum of the `CPU_HARD_QUOTA_LIMIT` values specified for all resource groups defined in the Greenplum Database cluster must be less than or equal to 100.

+CPU_SOFT_PRIORITY integer
+:   The scheduling priority of the current group.
+The value range is `1-500`, the default is `100.

 CPUSET <coordinator_cores>;<segment_cores>

-:   The CPU cores to reserve for this resource group on the coordinator host and segment hosts.
-The CPU cores that you specify in must be available in the system and cannot overlap with any CPU cores that you specify for other resource groups.
+:   `CPUSET` identifies the CPU cores to reserve for this resource group on the coordinator host and on segment hosts.
+The CPU cores that you specify must be available in the system and cannot overlap with any CPU cores that you specify for other resource groups.

+:   > **Note** You must specify either `CPU_HARD_QUOTA_LIMIT` or `CPUSET` when you create a resource group, but not both.

-:   Specify cores as a comma-separated list of single core numbers or core intervals.
+:   Specify cores as a comma-separated list of single core numbers or core number intervals.
 Define the coordinator host cores first, followed by segment host cores, and separate the two with a semicolon.
 You must enclose the full core configuration in single quotes.
 For example, '1;1,3-4' configures core 1 for the coordinator host, and cores 1, 3, and 4 for the segment hosts.

-:   If you alter the `CPUSET` value of a resource group for which you previously configured a `cpu_hard_quota_limit`, `cpu_hard_quota_limit` is deactivated, the reserved CPU resources are returned to Greenplum Database, and `cpu_hard_quota_limit` is set to -1.

-:   You can alter `CPUSET` for a resource group only after you have enabled resource group-based resource management for your Greenplum Database cluster.
+:   > **Note** You can configure `CPUSET` for a resource group only after you have enabled resource group-based resource management for your Greenplum Database cluster.

 MEMORY_LIMIT integer
+:   The maximum available memory, in MB, to reserve for this resource group.
+This value determines the total amount of memory that all worker processes within a resource group can consume on a segment host during query execution.

-:   The percentage of Greenplum Database memory resources to reserve for this resource group.
-The minimum memory percentage for a resource group is 0.
-The maximum is 100.
-The default value is 0.
+:   The minimum memory percentage you can specify for a resource group is `0`.
+The maximum is `100`.
+The default value is `-1`.

-:   When `MEMORY_LIMIT` is 0, Greenplum Database reserves no memory for the resource group, but uses global shared memory to fulfill all memory requests in the group.
+:   When you specify a `MEMORY_LIMIT` of `0` or `-1`, `MEMORY LIMIT` takes the value of the `statement_mem` server configuration parameter.

-:   The sum of the `MEMORY_LIMIT`s of all resource groups defined in the Greenplum Database cluster must not exceed 100.
-If this sum is less than 100, Greenplum Database allocates any unreserved memory to a resource group global shared memory pool.
+:   The sum of the `MEMORY_LIMIT` values specified for all resource groups defined in the Greenplum Database cluster must be less than or equal to 100.

+:   > **Note** If the server configuration parameter `gp_resgroup_memory_query_fixed_mem` is set, its value overrides at the session level the value of `MEMORY_LIMIT`.

+MIN_COST integer
+:   The limit on the cost of the query plan generated by a query in this resource group.
+When the query plan cost of the query is less than this value, the query will be unassigned from the resource group to which it belongs.

+This means that low-cost queries will execute more quickly, as they are not subject to concurrency constraints.

+The value range is `0-500`.
+The default value is `0`, which means that the cost is not used to bypass the query.

 ## <a id="notes"></a>Notes